PainfulDiodes/ra8875-z80/README.md

 The RA8875 board has an SPI interface.
 The library includes 2 example transports:

-**targets/beanboardspi.asm** — this assumes a hardware SPI interface is connected ([BeanBoardSPI](https://github.com/PainfulDiodes/BeanBoardSPI) / BeanDeck); this target has been tested
+**targets/beanboardspi.asm** — this assumes a hardware SPI interface is connected ([BeanBoardSPI](https://github.com/PainfulDiodes/BeanBoardSPI) / BeanDeck); this target has been tested with BeanBoardSPI Rev A and Rev B - although it does not currently make use of the status register in Rev B.

 **targets/beanboard.asm** — this bit-bangs SPI via a GPIO ([BeanBoard](https://github.com/PainfulDiodes/BeanBoard)); this has NOT been tested, but the code was adopted from earlier prototypes - it should currently be considered experimental.